Mikel John Obi

 Mikel began his career with local club Plateau United, before joining Norwegian club Lyn at the age of 17 in 2004.
 In 2006, he made a controversial transfer to English club Chelsea after Manchester United claimed they had already signed him.

-He stayed with Chelsea for 11 years, before moving to China with Tianjin TEDA in 2017.
-After two years in China, he returned to England on a short-term deal with Middlesbrough, before joining Trabzonspor on a free transfer in July 2019.
-Mikel moved back to England in August 2020 joining Stoke City.
+He stayed with Chelsea for 11 years where he won multiple titles, including two Premier League titles, four FA Cups, and the 2011–12 Champions League.
+After leaving Chelsea, he had brief stints at Tianjin TEDA, Middlesbrough, Trabzonspor, Stoke City and Kuwait SC.

 In a 14-year international career between 2005 and 2019, he played 91 times for Nigeria, scoring six goals.
+He went to five Africa Cup of Nations tournaments (winning in 2013), two World Cups, and won a bronze medal at the Olympics in 2016.

 Early life

-Mikel was born in Jos, Plateau State, the son of Michael Obi, who runs an inter-state transport company in Jos.
+Mikel was born in Jos, Plateau State.
+He is the son of Michael Obi, who runs an inter-state transport company in Jos.
 His father was a member of the Igbo ethnic group.